 For their sophomore effort, Fountains of Wayne trade the straight up power pop of their debut for a wider lens; while there are still plenty of guitar rockers like ‘Denise’ and ‘Lost In Space’, they also veer across the pop map, from the string soaked balladry of ‘Prom Theme’ to the psychedelic ‘Go, Hippie’.
 This confidence results in a stronger album than their debut, as it has a core of excellent songs that are superior to the best songs from the preceding album.
 But countering this, there are a few too many songs that simply don’t work; the goofy ‘Hat And Feet’, the sappy ‘Prom Theme’ and irritating ‘Laser Show’ all highlight the group’s inherent goofiness.

 Utopia Parkway needs pruning, but it still stands as Fountains of Wayne’s best album.
-After Utopia Parkway failed to break them as a major commercial act, they took a break, with Schlesinger rejoining his previous band Ivy, and Collingwood forming country-rock band Gay Potatoes, before reconvening for 2003’s Welcome Interstate Managers.
+After Utopia Parkway failed to break them as a major commercial act, they took a break.
+Schlesinger rejoined his previous band Ivy and Collingwood formed country-rock band Gay Potatoes, before reconvening for 2003’s Welcome Interstate Managers.

 Welcome Interstate Managers